mozilla/fx-private-relay/docs/frontend-architecture.md

 This is mainly to tell the add-on which user is currently logged in, and data about them.
-(There are also plans to minimise this to only share the API key with the add-on, which can then fetch the rest of the data from the API directly, and even to have the add-on authenticate against Firefox Accounts directly and then being able to communicate with the API without even needing to interact with the website.)
+(There are also plans to minimise this to only share the API key with the add-on, which can then fetch the rest of the data from the API directly, and even to have the add-on authenticate against Mozilla Accounts directly and then being able to communicate with the API without even needing to interact with the website.)